 Patrolman Brown was rushed to St. Mary’s Hospital where he was found to have a severed jugular vein and was immediately transferred to General Hospital in serious condition.

 Riot squads were dispatched to the scene.
 The neighborhood was surrounded by police armed with machine guns (probably Model 1921/1928 Thompson submachine guns).
 Anderson barricaded himself in an outhouse.
-Detective Sergeant George Ebbers (47) fired a gas bomb into the privy.
-Anderson fled the outhouse with a Spanish-made revolver in his hand and fired at Sergeant Harry Singleton (51) and Patrolman Frank Magin (30).
-He was met with a fusillade of police bullets; six of which stuck Anderson in the head and chest.
+Detective Sergeant George Ebbers fired a gas bomb into the privy.
+Anderson fled the outhouse with a Spanish-made revolver in his hand and fired at Sergeant Harry Singleton and Patrolman Frank Magin.
+He was met with a fusillade of police bullets; six of which stuck him in the head and chest.
 During the two shooting incidents, Anderson fired all six shots from the revolver.

 Captain Dooley was predeceased by his wife and youngest brother, James E. Dooley.
-He was survived by his parents; daughter, Rosemary Dooley (13); and siblings, William Dooley, Jr., Mrs. Clara (Herbert) Vonderheide, Mrs. Cecilia (Frederick) Wolf, and Joseph Dooley.
+He was survived by his parents, William P. and Clara (Heltman) Dooley; daughter, Rosemary Dooley (13); and siblings, William P. Dooley, Jr., Mrs. Clara (Herbert) Vonderheide, Mrs. Cecilia (Frederick) Wolf, and Joseph Dooley.

 Captain Dooley was laid out at Charles A. Miller Sons Funeral Home at 4138 Hamilton Avenue on August 24, 1943.
-On Wednesday, August 25, 1943, at 10 a.m. a requiem high mass was held at the Church of Our Lord Christ the King on Linwood Avenue (near Delta Avenue).
-His pall bearers were Captains Walter Martin, George Pearcy, Willard Elbert, Mack Hall, and Walter Fricke and Lieutenant George Ertel (Captain Dooley’s successor).
+On Wednesday, August 25, 1943 at 10 a.m., a requiem high mass was celebrated at the Church of Our Lord Christ the King on Linwood Avenue (near Delta Avenue).
+His pallbearers were Captains Walter Martin, George Pearcy, Willard Elbert, Mack Hall, and Walter Fricke and Lieutenant George Ertel (Captain Dooley’s successor).
 Honorary pallbearers included Captain Patrick Hayes, Lieutenants John Oman and Harry Tobertge, and Detectives Albert Schwach, Adolph Mezger, and John Tebbe.
-He was buried in St. Joseph New Cemetery on August 25, 1943 in Section 21, Lot 47, Grave 7; next to his wife.
+He was buried in St. Joseph New Cemetery on August 25, 1943 next to his wife.

 An abundance of flowers from his funeral were distributed to area hospitals, some of which found their way in Patrolman Brown’s room as he recuperated in General Hospital.
 Patrolman Brown survived his wound, but his voice was affected the rest of his life.
 He returned to his career and was later promoted to Detective then to Sergeant and retired twenty years after being shot, in 1963.

-Captain Dooley was the highest ranking Cincinnati officer to have died in the line of duty.
-As a command officer, he was not expected to personally protect the lives of the citizens or to back up those who were, but he did and he sacrificed his life for others.
+Captain Dooley is the highest-ranking Cincinnati officer to have died in the line of duty.
+As a command officer, he was not expected to personally protect the lives of citizens or to back up those who were, but he did, sacrificing his life for his community.
 His brother was an engineer who worked for the City of Cincinnati.
 Cincinnati City Council named William P. Dooley Bypass after the engineer.
 None is named for the hero.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.